Tom Tancredo is running for governor of Colorado. Again. Here’s what that means.

 The Republican National Committee, the political arm of the national Republican Party, views the Colorado governor’s race as “critical,” according to RNC chairwoman Ronna Romney McDaniel who was in Colorado earlier this month.

 Asked what the RNC thought of a Tancredo candidacy, she said the organization would stay neutral.
-“We’re focused on winning it for whichever Republican the voters choose.”
+“We’re focused on winning it for whichever Republican the voters choose,” she said.

 Dick Wadhams, a longtime consultant and former state GOP chair is one Colorado Republican who doesn’t like Tancredo’s brand of politics and wouldn’t vote for him.
 But he acknowledges his entrance into the race is a game changer, saying, “I just think he kind of turns this Republican field upside down now.”